-In connection with our audit, nothing came to our attention that caused us to believe that Dodge County failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Counties, except as described in the Schedule of Findings and Recommendations as item 2014-007.
+In connection with our audit, nothing came to our attention that caused us to believe that Dodge County failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions sections of the Minnesota Legal Compliance Audit Guide for Counties, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, insofar as they relate to accounting matters, except as described in the Schedule of Findings and Recommendations as items 2019-003 and 2019-004.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the County's noncompliance with the above referenced provisions.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the County's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.